 Saving

 I have become addicted to saving.
-In this season of my life, I find it to be the most fun.
+I find it the most fun in this season of my life.

 Remember, if saving is vital to you, pay yourself first.
-If you are trying to get out of debt, make sure you have at least $1,000 emergency fund before you get started.
+If you are trying to get out of debt, ensure you have at least a $1,000 emergency fund in a savings account before you get started.

-Consider being in charge of how much you are saving and not rely on government as you age.
+Consider being in charge of how much you save and not rely on the government as you age.
+This isn’t someplace where you put extra money at the end of the month.
+You do this first.

 - Emergency Fund